 Private Investigator Salary Information for Utah*

-According to the Bureau of Labor Statistics (BLS), as of May 2020, the annual, average salary for PIs was $66,040.
-While this is well above the national average of $53,331, the real money here is reserved for those PIs who have put in a few years of work and earned themselves a strong reputation in the industry.
-The most experienced PIs punched right through the six-figure mark, with the top 10% making an average of $120,280 during this time.
+According to the Bureau of Labor Statistics (BLS), as of May 2023, the average annual salary for PIs in Utah is $52,020.
+While this is eye catching itself, the real money here is reserved for those PIs who have put in a few years of work and earned themselves a strong reputation in the industry.
+The most experienced PIs earn a salary that ranks in the top 10%, starting at $82,450 in Utah.

 To become a PI in Utah, you’ll need to earn a license through the Utah Department of Public Safety Bureau of Criminal Identification (BCI).
 To do so, you’ll need to be at least 21 years old, you’ll need to pass a thorough background check, you’ll need to show proof of at least 2,000 hours of experience as an investigator, and you’ll need to carry liability insurance in the form of a $10,000 surety bond.